 Harvard Negotiation Law Review

-Our Symposium on March 1, 2014 discussing Political Dialogue and Civility in an Age of Polarization was a success!
-Thank you to all of our wonderful presenters and attendees.
-Head over to the Symposium 2014 page to see recaps, photos, and videos from each of the panels and the keynote address.
+Our Symposium on February 28, 2015 discussing Restorative Justice was a success!
+Thank you to all of our wonderful speakers and attendees.
+Please see the Symposium 2015 page to see recaps and videos from each of the panels and the opening, afternoon, and keynote address.